Untold Stories... The Trailblazing Women of St… | St James's London

 Women in fashion

-Across St James's there a number of leading women in fashion.
-Emma Willis for example, is a maverick in the shirt making industry.
-She started her business sewing shirts in 1987 and went from selling them to businessmen in the middle of the city to opening her elegant shop on Jermyn Street in 1999.
-Today, her clientele includes HRH The Prince of Wales, Benedict Cumberbatch and Daniel Craig and David Gandy.
+Across St James's, there are several leading women in fashion.
+Emma Willis, for example, is a maverick in the shirt-making industry.
+She started sewing shirts in 1987 and went from selling them to businessmen in the middle of the city to opening her elegant shop on Jermyn Street in 1999.
+Today, her clientele includes HRH The Prince of Wales, Benedict Cumberbatch, Daniel Craig, and David Gandy.

 Meanwhile, milliner Rachel Trevor Morgan has spent over 30 years honing her craft in her St James's atelier, tucked away in Crown Passage.
-Since 2014, Rachel has held a The Royal Warrant of Appointment to Her Majesty Queen Elizabeth II, with Her Majesty Queen Elizabeth being seen wearing hats on occasions including Her Diamond Wedding celebration at Westminster Abbey, and Royal Ascot.
+In 2014, Rachel was granted The Royal Warrant of Appointment to Her Majesty The Queen.
+Throughout the years, Her Majesty The Queen wore Rachel’s hats on many high-profile occasions such as Royal Ascot, Her 80th birthday celebrations at St Paul’s, Her Diamond Wedding celebration at Westminster Abbey, and meeting George Bush in Washington, to name but a few.
+Rachel also designs hats for other members of the Royal family.

 Culinary leaders